DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Describe clinical features, investigations, their complications and management:

-Chronic ulceration frequently affects the legs, in association with chronic venous sufficiency (45-80%), chronic arterial insufficiency (5-20%), diabetes (15-25%) and or peripheral neuropathy.
+Chronic ulceration frequently affects the legs, in association with chronic venous insufficiency (45-80%), chronic arterial insufficiency (5-20%), diabetes (15-25%) and or peripheral neuropathy.
 About 1% of the middle-aged and elderly population is affected by leg ulceration.
 Ulcers are often precipitated by minor injury.

 Take a complete medical history and perform a thorough general examination in patients presenting with chronic leg ulcers.
 If necessary, investigate by blood tests, vascular blood flow studies and biopsy.